U.S. Space Command Takes Operational Control of Facility at Redstone Arsenal

 |0

-This work, U.S. Space Command Takes Operational Control of Facility at Redstone Arsenal [Image 2 of 2], by PO1 Shannon Burns, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Space Command Takes Operational Control of Facility at Redstone Arsenal, by PO1 Shannon Burns, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.